-When you're planning a wedding, there is a lot to think about: The venue, the dress, what kind of deodorant to put in the bathroom baskets.
-With so much on your mind, it's easy to forget about one of the most important things...
-Your skin.
+When you're planning a wedding, there is a lot to think about: the venue, the dress, and what kind of deodorant to put in the bathroom baskets.
+With so much on your mind, it's easy to forget about one of the most important things: your skin.

-True, some skin issues can be covered with makeup (that's 90% of the point of trials, after all) but if there is something that's bothering you, or that you want to perfect before your wedding day, it's better to be safe than sorry and get to the dermatologist, STAT.
+True, some skin issues can be covered with makeup (that's 90% of the point of trials, after all) but if there is something that's bothering you, or that you want to look perfect for your wedding day, it's better to be safe than sorry and get to the dermatologist, stat.

 1. Start Early

 How early, exactly, varies from bride to bride, but it's better to be safe than sorry.
 "If somebody has severe acne issues, they should come in the second they get engaged," says Dr. Idris.
 "If you have relatively decent skin, and you just want to up your game and look better for the big day, I would say give yourself six months ahead of time to see what treatments are best for you and figure out the best glow you can get from each treatment."
 Whatever treatments you decide on, it's best to go in for a consultation early to figure out what your options are and make sure that if there is anything major you want to to, you'll have enough time to complete the process with enough time to recover.